Zeztron/pdsnd_github/README.md

 ### Credits
 Credit goes out to he Udacity team for this project, Motivate for the bikeshare data, and the coding community on Stack Overflow and github.

+### Additional Changes
+Keeping this empty just for fun